 Stayers’ Hurdle Past Winners

 The Stayers’ Hurdle has been a happy hunting ground for previous winners over the past couple of decades.
 Baracouda won it back to back in 2002 and 2003, Inglis Drever claimed three titles between 2005 and 2008 before Big Bucks reigned supreme by racking up a series of four wins from 2009 to 2012.
-Most recently, Flooring Porter has won the last two renewals, following up his 2021 success with victory in last year’s renewal.
+Most recently, Flooring Porter is the most recent two-time winner, having won in 2021 and 2022.

 |2011||Big Buck’s||10/11F||Ruby Walsh||Paul Nicholls|